zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

         .. literalinclude:: assets/pip-constraints_docker.sh
             :caption: :download:`pip-constraints_docker.sh <assets/pip-constraints_docker.sh>`

+This install should now fail because the pre-built torchaudio wheels can't be installed with the NVIDIA patched versions of torch.

 .. note::

-    This should now fail because the pre-built torchaudio wheels can't be installed with NVIDIA patched versions.
     If you actually want to install torchaudio into the Pytorch NGC container, take a look at `this recipe <https://github.com/NVIDIA/NeMo/blob/main/scripts/installers/install_torchaudio_latest.sh#L97>`_.

-Lets practice this constraint method by building a new container with the `PyTorch Lightning <https://lightning.ai/>`_ framework starting FROM the ``pytorch:24.03-py3`` container.
+Lets practice using this constraint method by building a new container with the `PyTorch Lightning <https://lightning.ai/>`_ framework starting FROM the ``pytorch:24.03-py3`` container.

 .. tabs::